baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 > The fatal shooting of a colored man on Pennsylvania avenue by the police last Saturday night and the severe wounding of another, has aroused a great deal of comment this week.
 It appears that some colored men were disorderly and the police grabbed one.
 While dragging him to the call box some one hit the policeman with a chair.
 Despite the crowded condition of Pennsylvania avenue at that time, it is said the police began shooting, with the result that one man lay dead and another seriously wounded.
 The man killed it is averred by some was not the man who hit the policeman.
 A ban has been placed on pedestrians, and any who stop to talk this Saturday may be arrested.
 Some of the police, it is alleged are gloating over the killing of the man.
 They look forward to making a harvest in arrests this [Saturday] night, it is being claimed.

 > Pennsylvania avenue has been what some call an "indicted street" since the recent large influx from the South and many have been arrested on Saturday nights and charged with loitering.
 A decade ago the police indiscriminately arrested colored men and women who happened to stop even for conversation.
 They were invariable fined notwithstanding character witnesses appeared the next morning in a number of instances and attested to the good habits on those taken in.

-## February 1919: Black soldier brutally beaten by Baltimore police officer

-On February 16, 1918, the _Baltimore Sun_ praised Judge Stanton for his role in protesting a recent incident of police brutality:

-> "Judge Stanton has rendered a service in calling the attention of the Police Commissioners to the alleged brutality of a policeman in dealing with a soldier who resisted arrest… In this case, we are sorry to say, the soldier behaved like a rowdy.
-But, for all that, the policeman who undertook to arrest him was not justified in treating him brutally.
-He could have managed him, we imagine, without resorting to methods which excited indignation in the minds of spectators.
-The patrolman was in civilian clothes at the time and the soldier naturally did not recognize his authority.
-Discretion is a virtue that is as important as valor or as muscle on the part of a police officer.
-We think the Commissioners should look into this incident carefully."

-African-Americans faced a terrible series of anti-black riots in cities around the country.
-In 1917, riots in East St. Louis, Illinois Riot killed at least 39 black people and 8 white, injured hundreds, and caused millions of damages.
-In 1917, followed in 1919 by riots in Washington, DC and Chicago, Illinois, and, in 1921, in Tulsa, Oklahoma, and, in 1923, Elaine, Arkansas.

 ## 1920: Board of Police Commissioners established, Charles D. Gaither appointed first Police Commissioner